Stop wasting time in poor performing teams with:

 It’s been estimated that ineffective teamwork results in $1 trillion of economic waste per year.
-Combined that with virtual work environments becoming more and more commonplace, shifting the dynamic of how teams build trust, and it becomes apparent just how important effective team building really is.
+Combine that with virtual work environments becoming more and more commonplace, shifting the dynamic of how teams build trust, and it becomes apparent just how important effective team building really is.

 This interactive EPI Academy course will take you through the foundational elements of putting a team in place, and how to master behaviors critical to a team’s success.
 Giving attendees a better understanding of why, when, and where to utilize teams, as well as impactful tools and strategies to put your knowledge into practice.